kokkos/kokkos-fft/docs/index.rst

 A key concept is that *"As easy as numpy, as fast as vendor libraries"*.
 Accordingly, our API follows the API by ``numpy.fft`` with minor differences.
 A FFT library dedicated to Kokkos Device backend (e.g. cufft for CUDA backend) is automatically used.

-Kokkos-fft is open source and available on `GitHub <https://github.com/kokkos/kokkos-fft>`_.
+kokkos-fft is open source and available on `GitHub <https://github.com/kokkos/kokkos-fft>`_.

-Here is an example for 1D real to complex transform with ``rfft`` in Kokkos-fft.
+Here is an example for 1D real to complex transform with ``rfft`` in kokkos-fft.

 .. code-block:: C++